 1st, 2nd, 1st and overall best at the ESWC14 LOD-enabled Recommender Systems Challenge

-Petar Ristoski (University of Mannheim), Eneldo Loza Mencia and Heiko Paulheim (University of Mannheim, former KE member) achieved jointly two first positions (tasks 1 and 3), one second (task 2) and the overall Best Performing Approach with their solution (solution "helloWorld" in the final tables) at the ESWC 2014 Semantic Web Evaluation - Linked Open Data-enabled Recommender Systems Challenge.
+Petar Ristoski (University of Mannheim), Eneldo Loza Mencia and Heiko Paulheim (University of Mannheim, former KE member) achieved jointly two first positions (tasks 1 and 3), one second (task 2) and the overall Best Performing Approach among 9 participants with their solution (solution "helloWorld" in the final tables) at the ESWC 2014 Semantic Web Evaluation - Linked Open Data-enabled Recommender Systems Challenge.

 Petar and Heiko receiving the award certificate from Valentina Presutti and Tommaso Di Noia